woods valldata

 In this blog we explore some of the aspects of gaming that are important to UK fundraisers including:

-• and what they might do to meet these.
+• What they might do to meet these

 Head shot showing just the face above the nose, with a light bulb drawn on the all above showing idea generation and creativity